Helping Students in King County Graduate

 By the time low-income children are 5 years old, they will have heard 30 million fewer words than their wealthy peers.

-Three out of four low-income kids in Washington start school behind their more affluent peers.
+Nearly two out of three low-income kids in King County start school behind their more affluent peers.

 That’s not fair.
 And what happens if you start school behind?
 Are you ever able to catch up?